Jbleezy/BO2-Reimagined/README.md

 * Changed default weapon camo to dragon camo from Black Ops 2 Multiplayer (modified to be darker on primary camo and not animated on secondary camo)
 * Attachments on weapons can no longer be changed
 * Reticles on optical attachments are no longer random
-* Decreased weapon pickup time from 15 seconds to 12 seconds
+* Decreased weapon pick up time from 15 seconds to 12 seconds
 * Added sound when attempting to purchase without enough points

 ## Powerups